 The Power of Hate

 "Hate is as good as any to keep a man going.
 Better than most."Love will get you far.
 Love is an emotion that moves people.
 How it moves you depends on what type of person you are.
 With hate it happens the same way.
 Hate gives you power and fuel to move you.
 What you do with hate depends on who you are.
 Sometimes hate makes us change things because we are angry and see they don't work like this.
 Sometimes it makes you murder someone and makes you the villain.
 Sometimes, when the villain gloats at your poor dead dog, well... he just made a lifetime enemy.
 And then there are the times when you are just furious at how horrible the world is and thus, with The Power Of Hate, a hero is born (or a villain) Not to be confused with Unstoppable Rage and/or Roaring Rampage of Revenge.
 Those two tropes are more about... rage, not hatred.
 Rage always burns hot, and comes in pulses, whereas hatred can be cold, and last forever.
 Rage is a state of heightened emotional activation, much like lust, whereas hatred is a persistent emotional state, like love.
 In both cases, the former lends itself more to berserking, and the latter to thought and planning.
 Often, this trope is what causes two people to become Arch Enemies.
 Differing goals can cause a hero and a villain to fight (after all, when one person wants to Save The World and the other wants to Take Over the World, there's bound to be conflict), but the development of an unrelenting, personal hatred allows a great enmity, just like a great romance, to persist for years, turning fights into intensely personal clashes, inducing obsession over one another even when they aren't actively fighting, and causing the villain (if blessed with Joker Immunity) to try to destroy their enemy again and again and again, no matter how many times their plans end in failure.
 Contrast with The Power of Love and The Power of Friendship.
+Compare and contrast with Tranquil Fury, which is similar in practice.
 See also With Great Power Comes Great Insanity, which this trope more often than not leads to.

 —Sandor Clegane, Game of Thrones